The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 What Can You Expect?

 One of the supposed advantages is that video games in the future could maximize the utilization of those 7,000 MBps SSDs.
-This would ultimately result in incredibly fast loading times, something that a lot of open-world games currently lack.
+This would ultimately result in incredibly swift loading times, something that a lot of open-world games currently lack.

 When Can We Expect It?